Ap00rv-1/Voice---Emotion-Detection/README.md

 Standard emotion detectors are trained on Western studio-recorded speech.
-This system is trained on South Asian speech patterns and augmented to handle real phone call audio quality — matching the actual conditions of an Arrowhead call center.
+This system is trained on South Asian speech patterns and augmented to handle real phone call audio quality — matching the actual conditions of an  call center.

 The escalation trigger transforms a passive emotion detector into an active human handoff decision system — the actual business problem being solved.